zonemaster/zonemaster/docs/internal-documentation/maintenance/Instructions-for-translators.md

   for.

 * When doing the update, do not change the *msgid*, only the *msgstr*.
-The *msgid* cannot be update in this process.
+The *msgid* cannot be updated in this process.
 They are the links between the Perl module and the PO file.

   * If you find a *msgid* that needs an update please see section